tekumara/notes/dbt.md

 * models can reference other models and form a DAG
 * [macros](https://docs.getdbt.com/docs/writing-code-in-dbt/macros) for reusing SQL across models
 * sources - define source tables, so you can rerun all models that depend on it, and also check the freshness of sources
-* seed data - eg: from a csv in the repo
+* seed data - eg: from a csv in the repo.
+Good for creating a dev schema (without PII etc.) that's used for testing
 * snapshot - snapshot tables (creates type 2 slowly changing dimensions)
 * [analysis](https://docs.getdbt.com/docs/building-a-dbt-project/analyses) - create a SQL statement but don't execute it
 * [packages](https://docs.getdbt.com/docs/guides/building-packages) eg: packaging from another git repo - [example](https://github.com/stkbailey/fivethirtyeight-dbt-data)